You may encounter little to no filtering on your network when using Securly for one of the following reasons:

 - Navigate to chrome://extensions

-- Verify that the checkbox for ‘Enable’ is selected and the Securly Extension is enabled.
+- Verify that the Slider is turned On and the Securly Extension is enabled(Background option is depends on settings) .

 - Make sure that all your public IP addresses are registered with Securly.